 The Student Code of Conduct establishes the standards by which students are to conduct themselves.
-In the event a student is alleged to have engaged in behavior that is inconsistent with one or more standards summarized in the Student Code of Conduct, the alleged code violation(s) will be investigated and adjudicated through the procedures outlined in this Purpose and Procedures for the Student Code of Conduct section of this Student Guide.
+In the event a student is alleged to have engaged in behavior that is inconsistent with one or more standards summarized in the Student Code of Conduct, the alleged code violation(s) will be investigated and adjudicated through the procedures outlined in this Purpose and Procedures for the Student Code of Conduct, so the Student Code of Conduct, so the Student Code of Conduct section of this Student Guide.
 In the Purpose and Procedures for the Student Code of Conduct, references to the student, refers to the student who is charged with a Student Code of Conduct violation unless the context requires or indicated otherwise.

-The procedures in this Purpose and Procedures for the Student Code of Conduct will be carried out by the Associate Dean of Students for Campus Life or other Student Conduct officers, as designated at the discretion of the Associate Dean of Students for Campus Life; any reference in this code to the Associate Dean of Students for Campus Life or a Student Conduct officer is intended to include the designees of either, to allow the University reasonable flexibility in staffing regarding student conduct matters.
+The procedures in this Purpose and Procedures for the Student Code of Conduct will be carried out by the Dean of Students or other Student Conduct officers, as designated at the discretion of the Dean of Students; any reference in this code to the Dean of Students or a Student Conduct officer is intended to include the designees of either, to allow the University reasonable flexibility in staffing regarding student conduct matters.